rleung888/self_driving_car_class4/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I still see some shadow on my warped images.
 I tried the pipeline on the challenge video.
 It basically failed because the car is on the right side of a curved road, it is including picture on the incoming traffic on the opposite side.
 The left lane and right lane are both on the area where >= image.shape[1]/2.
 So it will failed to detect the left lane and use the further lane as the left lane.

+Add few more potential problem per review for future discussion.

+Use the lane center to offset to determine the lane cover is correct.
+Use the previous frame data, call it last good known data, the current frame.

+The perspective transform is bit tricky, what if if it going up the slope or down the slope.
+It will not be correct, the distance will change.
+The distance will be a parameter for measurement.